ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/content.md

 <b>Grow Your Professional Network</b>

 - Networking opportunities with Make School's Corporate Partners including LinkedIn, Lyft, and MindBodyOnline
-- Our team is a family : join us for regular networking events, city outings, company game nights, etc
+- Our team is a family: join us for regular networking events, city outings, company game nights, etc.

 <b>About Make School</b>